Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Washington State's games this season have gone over 52.5 points six of 10 times.
+- Washington State and its opponents have combined to put up more than 52.5 points in six of 10 games this season.

 - Friday's total is 9.5 points higher than the combined 43 PPG average of the two teams.

-- This contest's over/under is 3.0 points under the 55.5 these two squads combine to give up per game in 2021.

-- The Cougars and their opponents have scored an average of 57.9 points per game in 2021, 5.4 more than Friday's total.

-- The 52.5 over/under in this game is 0.2 points above the 52.3 average total in Wildcats games this season.
+- The 52.3 PPG average total in Wildcats games this season is 0.2 points fewer than this game's over/under.

 Washington State Stats and Trends

-- Washington State has six wins against the spread in 10 games this season.

-- The Cougars have been favored by 15 points or more two times this season and have not covered the spread in any of them.
+- This season, the Cougars are winless ATS when entering a game as a favorite of 15 points or more.

-- Washington State's games this year have hit the over on four of 10 set point totals (40%).
+- Washington State has hit the over in 40% of its opportunities this year (four times over 10 games with a set point total).

-- Washington State is 3-1 against the spread and 4-0 overall in games when it scores more than 29.5 points.
+- Washington State is 3-1 against the spread and 4-0 overall in games when it puts up more than 29.5 points.

 - When Washington State churns out more than 367.3 yards, the team is 3-2 against the spread and 4-1 overall.